smiosoft/development-guide/docs/CONTRIBUTING.md

 ## Create a Pull Request

-We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes will happen through pull requests; they are the best way to propose changes to the codebase.
+We use a basic forking workflow, and all code changes will happen through pull requests; they are the best way to propose changes to the codebase.

 1. Fork the repo and create your branch from `master`.
 2. Update the documentation.